What seizures can a bailiff (now called a commissioner of justice) make?

 • Seizure and apprehension furniture, whether owned by the debtor or another person, or put in a safe

-• Claim-taking, which renders unavailable any tangible movable property (furniture, books, car...) while waiting for it to be delivered to the creditor, if such remission is justified
+• Claim Attachment, which renders unavailable any tangible personal property (furniture, books, car...) pending its delivery to the creditor, if such remission is justified.

 Who can help me?